anindya2906/Udacity-DRLND-ContinuousControl/README.md

 ```

 ## **Instructions**
-The training and Testing code is implemented in the [Continuous_Control.ipynb](./Continuous_Control.ipynb) Notebook.
+The Training and Testing code is implemented in the [Continuous_Control.ipynb](./Continuous_Control.ipynb) Notebook.
 To start the jupyter notebook run the below command from the root of this project folder.
 ```sh
 jupyter notebook